John was born about 1426 in Shropshire, England, the son of William Hotchkiss and Elizabeth of Donwich.

 Pim Salop, Signed Francis Townsend, Windosor Herald, Francis Martin Blue Mantle.

-Later part added by Richard James Hotchkis, son of James Hotchkis 1904, singed Richard Ja Hotchkis
+Later part added by Richard James Hotchkis, son of James Hotchkis 1904, signed Richard Ja Hotchkis

 …, Hotchkis of Hoxwood to whom these Arms were given by Richard III ano 1484,…